dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 In these two parts series, we'll try and answer the last question.

-We will use an exercise I've stolen from the [exercism.io](https://exercism.io/), and the two parts will argue opposing points of view.
+We will use an exercise I've stolen from the [exercism.io](https://exercism.io/), website, and the two parts will argue opposing points of view.

 Let's start with part one: *classes suck*.
 Bear in mind there we'll be a part two called *classes rock*, so don't leave angry comments below just yet :)